Legal

 Fixr may use automated rules and workflows to search, normalize, validate, deduplicate, compare, verify, or enrich data.
 This includes matching records by identifiers such as email, phone number, LinkedIn URL, website host, or company data, and generating search indexes or verification flags.

-Fixr does not currently appear to use solely automated decision-making that produces legal or similarly significant effects about individuals.
+Fixr does not use solely automated decision-making that produces legal or similarly significant effects about individuals.
+Automatic top-ups execute a billing instruction the organisation has configured rather than making a decision about an individual.

 14. Children's Privacy